What is Performance Marketing? – yellowHEAD’s Overview

 So, what is performance marketing?

-But performance marketing is also so much more than that.
-It can encompass a large variety of activities that are measurable.
+Performance marketing can encompass a large variety of activities that are measurable.
 Advertisers and marketers are able to measure the success of their work and make educated decisions based on their campaigns’ performance.
 They can see what has and has not been working for them, the impact it has had on their overall sales (online and offline), and optimize accordingly.

 For example, if they are running a campaign that displays something which does not appeal to the target audience, the marketer will want to readjust that ad asset.